open/close all folders

 - In the ramp up to Season 3, the AMC YouTube account posted a series of videos entitled Los Pollos Hermanos Employee Training with Gus Fring.
 All of them contain various moments of hilarity, whether it be the numerous Call Forwards ranging from subtle to explicit (with "Emergency Situations" being a major offender), the "peppy" animation, the not-so-subtle hints at Gus' other line of work, or the Mood Whiplash from Gus dropping his cheerful front to deliver such lines as "I do not work with junkies."

 - During Season 4, AMC began posting similar instruction videos on Madrigal security procedure with Mike Ehrmantraut.
+Like the previous series, it has several nods to Mike's illegal activities, but unlike Gus, Mike doesn't bother to put on a cheerful face for the camera (much to Lydia's chagrin).

 - Jimmy's cross-examination of Chuck, presented in the style of Ace Attorney.